revilo1882/acebook-rails-LAHWF/README.md

 | Ruby-on-rails, Ruby, PostgreSQL, HTML, CSS, jQuery, Travis-ci, Simplecov, Rubocop, Aws-sdk | RSpec-rails, Capybara, Factory_bot_rails | Devise, Paperclip, Acts_As_Votable, Public_activity |

+## Standups and Retrospectives

+As part of our day-to-day planning, we would have morning stand-ups to discuss the aims for that day and assign tasks, as well as afternoon retrospectives to reflect on what we had achieved/learned/had difficulty with.
+This helped us articulate and overcome problems we perceived would be blockers, and ultimately led to increased productivity.

 ## Card Wall
 We used a Trello card wall to organise our 2 day sprints.
 Every ticket was estimated before being worked on, and each ticket was assigned to a pair or a three, and in some cases a solo developer.